nalin70/nalin70/README.md

 ## Hi there 👋

+### Hi there 👋
+* 👂 My name is Nalin Dewangan
+* 🔭 I’m currently working on React.js
+* 🌱 I’m currently learning Spring Boot
+* 🤝 I’m looking to collaborate on MERN Stack
+* 💬 Ask me about my previos projects
+* 📫 How to reach me: dewangannalin@gmail.com
+* ❤️ I love cricket and music
 <!--
 **nalin70/nalin70** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.